 - School the students attend

-- Seriousness of the accident, including any and all injuries
+- The seriousness of the accident, including any and all injuries

-If there are injuries, police and EMS will also be notified in case an ambulance needs to be sent to the scene.
+If there are injuries, the police and EMS should be notified in case an ambulance needs to be sent to the scene.
 The school’s superintendent should also be notified about the accident.
 The school principal will also receive all relevant information about the accident in case their assistance is required.